“Push” Lyrics Meaning (Matchbox Twenty)

 Not while I still need you around

-These words suggest resistance—one person isn’t ready to let go.
+These words suggest resistance.
+One person isn’t ready to let go.

 “This ain’t over” signals a fight to keep the relationship intact, even if it’s already falling apart.